okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 * Okta-hosted sign-in page (default) &mdash; Okta provides a sign-in page that is available at your [org’s URL](/docs/concepts/okta-organizations/).
 By default, a user who signs in on this page is redirected to the Okta user dashboard.
 * Okta-hosted sign-in page (customizable) &mdash; Okta provides a hosted sign-in page that you can customize and make available under a custom domain that is a subdomain of your company's top-level domain.
-* Embedded (self-hosted) &mdash; the Widget can be embedded directly into your application.
+* Embedded (self-hosted) &mdash; The Widget can be embedded directly into your application.

 ## Best practices for Sign-In Widget maintenance